-Where F is the trade flow from i to j, M is the economic mass of each country, D is the distance and G is a constant.
+Where F is the trade flow from i to j, M is the economic mass of each country, D is the distance and G is a constant. (modified from the Wikipedia description).

 This can be used as an instrument for observed flows.